Disk Extend EXT2/3/4 and XFS root partition without LVM

 - It can be seen the OS partition size

-the total size is 80GB currently.
-More details can be seen usingdf -h
+vdais 160GB in total but thevda1system root/the total size is 80GB currently.
+More details can be seen usingdf -hthe command.

 - To extend the partition we need to install

-is a Linux command-line tool used to extend a partition in a partition table to fill available space.
-Use the following command to installcloud utils
+cloud utilspackage and usegrowpartthecommand to increase the partition.
+Thegrowpartis a Linux command-line tool used to extend a partition in a partition table to fill available space.
+Use the following command to installcloud utilspackage.

 On Ubuntu / Debian system: